IKEA fitted kitchens review

 How IKEA kitchens work

-IKEA kitchen products have various widths, depths, heights and custom offerings.
+IKEA kitchen products have various widths, depths, heights.
 Base cabinets sit on the floor and support your counters, sinks, cooktops, microwaves and ovens.
 All base cabinets are 30 inches high, or 34.3 inches when you add legs and the toe kick.
 Adding a countertop increases the height to 36 inches.

 IKEA only offers laminate and butcher block wood countertops in standard dimensions, but you can order marble, granite or stone materials, such as a composite ‘quartz’, elsewhere.